Maple Pumpkin Custard

-Sweetened with pure maple syrup and speckled with hints of cinnamon and ginger, this custard boasts all of the flavors of Fall.
-You can serve it warm if you prefer, but once it spends some time chilling, it becomes more firm even more robust in it’s flavors.
-Pumpkin enthusiasts, do not fret as the season is coming to an end, this custard can be enjoyed right up into the Winter as well
+Sweetened with pure maple syrup and speckled with hints of cinnamon and ginger, the maple pumpkin custard boasts all of the flavors of Fall.
+You can serve it warm if you prefer, but once it spends some time chilling, it becomes more firm even more robust in it's flavors.
+Pumpkin enthusiasts, do not fret as the season is coming to an end, this custard can be enjoyed right up into the Winter as well.

 Enjoy!